philipwalton/blog/_posts/2013-01-13-native-object-oriented-css-a-proposal.markdown

 The abstract class selector would have a specificity less than a class selector but greater than a type selector.
 This would allow for all normally defined class selectors to override all abstract class selectors, which solves both the source order and specificity issues at the same time.

-### Complex Selectors
+### Descendants, Nested Elements, and Other Complex Selectors

-With native support, we wouldn't have to work about more complex selectors.
-Currently Sass has to preemptively anticipate all possible scenarios, but with native support the browser would only have to match the instances it finds.
-This is far easier to manage.

-Imagine how confused Sass would get with the following selector:
+Each of these three cases are only a problem if you have to preemptively anticipate all possible scenarios.
+With native support, you only have to address them reactively, so it becomes much easier.

+The abstract class selector acts exactly like the class selector with just one additional step.
+The the browser encounters it, it simply has to lookup in the inheritance table to see if it finds any match.

+The following classes would drive Sass crazy, but with native support they'd be easily managable:

 {% highlightjs %}
-.flexbox %widget %widget-body:nth-of-type(2n) {
+.flexbox %widget %widget-body:nth-of-type(2n) { }
-  /* crazy styles go here... */
-}
+%medida %media %media { }
+form %button + %button { }
 {% endhighlightjs %}

 ### Multiple Levels of Inheritance